 After seeing a physical therapist, family care physician, and sports specialist, Addie was diagnosed with Compartment Syndrome.
-She was given two options: give up running for 6 months to see if the problem would fix itself or go for invasive surgery where the outcome was unknown.
+The syndrome causes damage to the muscles when large amounts of pressure are placed on them.
+She was truly devastated, knowing that she couldn’t run.
+She was given two options: give up running for six months to see if the problem would fix itself or go for invasive surgery where the outcome was unknown.

 Can Paleo Diet Improve Your Health?
 What’s Addie’s Experience

 This was a dark time for Addie.
 Then, she remembered that her aunt mentioned that when training for a marathon, she removed gluten and suggested she give it a try.
 After just a few short days of gluten-free, Addie felt amazing!